Hi mutt lovers, the following is my approach on how to stop your dog’s jumping habit.

 For this post, I’m focusing on dogs that jump on people in the house, mostly in doorways since that seems to be the most common problem.

 I’ll share my ideas but as always I hope you’ll share some of your ideas in the comments.

 How to Stop Your Dog’s Jumping

 I’ve broken this into 4 ideas:

 - ignoring and

 I summarize everything in the video first.
 Or, you can read about it further down.

 This video appeared first in Mighty Paw’s private Facebook group.
-Mighty Paw is a sponsor of That Mutt, and they make high-quality dog collars, leashes, harnesses and other gear.
+Mighty Paw is a partner of That Mutt, and they make high-quality dog collars, leashes, harnesses and other gear.
 Check them out HERE.

 So, to expand on the video a bit: